ShrRa/interpython_hpc/_episodes/14-command-line.md

 The important parts of the output are the PID (process id), USER (who is running the process), %CPU (what percentage of the CPU is being used by that process), %MEM (what percentage of the memory is being used by that process), TIME (how long has the process been running), and COMMAND (what is the command that was run).
 If you are worried something you did is taking too long or the computer is running slower than you expect, running `top` is a really good way to get an overview of who is doing what on the system.
 Note that this will continue to run until you tell it to stop.
 Type `q` to exit.

 ### Environment variables
 Sometimes you have files and/or paths that you want multiple scripts (in different files) to point to.
 Instead of hard-coding these in every file, you can create an environment variable that each script can look at to get the file or path name.
 This means that if you decide to change the path or file, you just have to do it in one place instead of multiple places where its easy to miss one.
-To view an environment variable that has already been created, you can use `echo` and the environment variable, preceeded by the `$`.
+To view an environment variable that has already been created, you can use `echo` and the environment variable, preceded by the `$`.
 Environment variables are conventionally all upper case.
 For example, one environment variable that is commonly used is the `PATH` variable.
 This tells your shell which directories and sub directories to search to find a command you type.
 Let us look at what is in our `PATH` variable by default:
 ```bash
 $ echo $PATH
 ```